Lawsuit seeks lawyer access to immigrants in prison

 He and his partner, Xochitl Ramos Valencia, have two children, ages 1 and 5.
 Ramos Valencia has not been able to speak to Sanchez Gonzalez since they were separated, and their children are distraught since their father was taken away, the rights group said.

-ICE spokeswoman Carissa Cutrell said she was unable to comment due to the pending litigation.
+ICE spokeswoman Carissa Cutrell said she was unable to comment because of the pending litigation.
 There was no immediate response to a request for comment from the federal Bureau of Prisons.

-Defendants named in the lawsuit are Department of Homeland Security Secretary Kirstjen Nielsen; Thomas Homan, acting director of ICE; U.S. Attorney General Jeff Sessions; and Hugh Hurwitz, acting director of the federal Bureau of Prisons, among others.
+Defendants named in the lawsuit are Department of Homeland Security Secretary Kirstjen Nielsen; Thomas Homan, acting director of ICE; Sessions; and Hugh Hurwitz, acting director of the federal Bureau of Prisons, among others.

 ICE said Monday that 123 detainees were in the prison, located 20 miles (32 kilometers) northwest of Salem, the state capital.
 Bureau of Prisons pre-trial inmates who normally stay at the prison do not co-mingle with the ICE detainees.